inpefess/gym-saturation/doc/development-guide.rst

 installed and ready to go.

 #. `Fork <https://github.com/inpefess/gym-saturation/fork>`__ the
-   `gym-saturation` repo on GitHub.
+   `gym-saturation` on GitHub.

 #.
 Clone your fork locally:

    .. code:: sh

-      cd path_for_the_repo
+      cd git_URL
       git clone git@github.com:YOUR_NAME/gym-saturation.git

 #.
 It's highly recommended to use a virtual environment for your
-   local development (by the standand means of Python or using Anaconda or anything else):
+   local development (by the standard means of Python or using Anaconda or anything else):

    .. code:: bash